Parpaing777/doom-webapp/README.md

 1) Sign in to the [Azure portal](https://portal.azure.com/) and follow these steps to create your Azure App Service resources.
 2) In the Azure portal:
          On the App Services page, select + Create, then select + Web App from the drop-down menu.
-3) On the Create Web App page, fill out the form as follows:
+3) On the Create Web App page, fill out the form as follows: <br>
--Resource Group → Select Create new and use a name of doom-resourcegrp.
+-Resource Group → Select Create new and use a name of *doom-resourcegrp*. <br>
 -Name → name it *doom-webapp* (for simplicity) .
-This name must be unique across Azure.
+This name must be unique across Azure. <br>
 -Runtime stack → Python 3.9.
--Region → Any Azure region near you.
+-Region → Any Azure region near you.<br>
--App Service Plan → Under Pricing plan, select Explore pricing plans to select a different App Service plan (choose a free one)
+-App Service Plan → Under Pricing plan, select Explore pricing plans to select a different App Service plan (choose a free one)<br>

 4) On the main Create Web App page, select the Review + create at the bottom of the screen.
    This will take you to the Review page.
 Select Create to create your App Service.